gabesanabria1/coding_fun/README.md

 # coding_fun
-This is a nift repo that will hold code me and daniel are playing with
+This is a nifty repo that will hold code me and daniel are playing with